oakworks/oakworks.github.io/blog/_posts/2017-03-23-shopify-sections-editor.md

 modal-id: 6
 date: 2017-03-23
 category: technical
+keywords: shopify,partner,tutorial,how-to,guide,sections,page,templates,developer,liquid,template
-by: Bradley Wilkerson
+author: Bradley Wilkerson
 pic: https://avatars3.githubusercontent.com/u/15271677?v=3&s=134
-intro: Shopify rolled out a shiny new feature that makes it easy to modularize your shop's homepage.
+description: Shopify rolled out a shiny new feature that makes it simple for customers to edit their home page.
 But what about the rest of the site?
-Learn how we developed a highly functional workaround that enables sections on all of your page templates.
+Wouldn't it be great if your customers could use that same functionality across the site?
+Learn how we found a workaround for using this powerful feature on all of the page templates in shopify.

 ---